The Paul Martin Law Library’s Template for KM Success

 Over the years, the Law Library and other departments within the University of Windsor followed best practices by gathering decades’ worth of information and content, including institution-wide policies and historical law school documentation.
 However, there were no standards covering organization of those materials, nor were there any templates for capturing metadata—meaning they were essentially undiscoverable.

 To the University’s Law Librarian, Annette Demers, what at first appeared to be a document management challenge was actually a knowledge management opportunity.
-Using Inmagic Presto knowledge management software, they answered the imperatives for:
+Using Presto knowledge management software, they answered the imperatives for:

 - Digitization